No matter what level of reading your child is currently, those skills can be improved on with this super simple, daily practice.

 Why Do Sustained Silent Reading?

-- In young readers, the use of SSR shows improvement in both attitude toward reading and skills for reading.
+In young readers, the use of SSR shows improvement in both attitudes toward reading and skills for reading.

 Here are some rules to go by in the home:

 - Start with SSR being 10-15 minutes long at first.
 You can add time as you see your child is ready for it (and often the child asks for it to be longer).